owaismohsin001/Sunlight-lang/README.md

 # Error Handling
 (From `errors.slt`)
 Most programming languages have some sort of exception handling mechanism built-in but other programming languages like Sunlight-lang are expressive enough to define these in the standard library.
-So, enter `Maybe`, Here's a simple demonstation of it.
+So, enter `Maybe`, Here's a simple demonstration of it.
 ```
 class div: a b
 b = 0 -> None